 The problem also affects men in the setting of significant weight loss, frequently referred to as massive weight loss (MWL).
 This group of patients often has more substantial concerns although the abdomen is usually still the most affected area.

-As with an abdominoplasty, a body lift addresses changes to the skin, maldistribution or excessive fat and separation of the abdominal wall muscles of the abdomen that leads to flattening and an improved contour.
+A body lift addresses changes to the skin, maldistribution or excessive fat and separation of the abdominal wall muscles of the abdomen that leads to flattening and an improved contour.
 Loose and redundant skin folds are removed.
 Irregular contours and fullness above the umbilicus/bellybutton are evened out.
 The skin which is removed is also the skin which is frequently most affected by stretch marks and consequently the skin that remains is of higher quality and a better appearance.
 Tension in the skin also makes residual stretch marks and irregularities less visible in a similar way that lines on a bed sheet are less noticeable when the sheet is tight across the bed even though they are still present.

 In addition, a body lift performs a similar function in the flank, outer thigh, lower back and buttocks where contours are improved and skin is tightened.

 The substantial functional improvements following abdominoplasty are also achieved with a body lift as the front part of a body lift is an abdominoplasty.
-Dr Magnusson has recently contributed 77 patients to a prospective multi-centre study of 214 patients investigating these functional improvements.
+A/Prof Magnusson has recently contributed 77 patients to a prospective multi-centre study of 214 patients investigating these functional improvements.

 The physical symptoms associated with these changes can be quite substantial.
 It is very common for women to develop back pain during pregnancy and for many women this is ongoing.
 Associated with this is a frequent struggle with the loss of “core strength” when people find it difficult to stand on one leg or to get up from lying on their back.
 It is also frequent to have symptoms of urinary incontinence following pregnancy.